 If you have (or are thinking of starting) an online radio station, you’d probably like to know how to keep things legal.
-Many online radio streaming providers do not offer licensing as a part of their service.
+Many online radio streaming providers do not offer stream licensing as a part of their service.
 So how do you ensure that everyone who needs to get paid is paid?
 We thought that it’s about time that we have a look at various licensing bodies for different countries.

 Disclaimer: *The following post is not meant to be taken as legal advice.
 We highly recommend that you consult the relevant authorities and licensing bodies in your country.
-This post is simply a starting point to make things easier for you. **Spacial does not provide licensing and royalty payments are not included in your subscription.
-We can, however, provide the data our clients need in order to generate royalty reports for their stations.
+This post is simply a starting point to make things easier for you. **Spacial does not provide licensing, and royalty payments are not included in your subscription.
+We can, however, provide the data our clients need to generate royalty reports for their stations.

 First thing’s first – do you need a license?

 Before you drift off into a licensing frenzy, it’s probably a good idea to know if you need one.
 Not all online radio stations require licensing; it all depends on what you plan on broadcasting and where you plan on broadcasting it.
 If you only play music, jingles, and voice-overs that are royalty-free, you won’t need to pay for using these tunes.
 If you plan on creating a talk-based internet radio station, with only royalty-free music, stream licensing might not be a requirement.
 But if you want a bumping station that plays all the latest, commercial tracks, you need to put stream licensing on your to-do list.
 Licensing requirements, terms, and conditions differ from country to country.
 It’s always smart to get into contact with your country’s respective licensing bodies to double-check the licensing requirements.